Richard is the Labour member for the Tollington ward, and like all councillors, Richard holds regular advice surgeries for residents.

 Leader's Question Time

 Richard holds regular ‘Leader’s Question Time’ events around the borough, where residents can come along and ask any questions they have, whether that be about housing, jobs, or any other local issue.
-Find out where the next Leader’s Question Time is taking place.

 Councillor Richard Watts has lived in Islington since 1998, representing Tollington Ward in the north of Islington since 2006.

 Richard served as Executive Member for Children and Families from May 2010 and Executive Member for Finance and Performance from May 2013 until becoming Council Leader in October 2013.
+Richard is also the Chair of the Local Government Association’s Resources Board, representing the interests of local authorities at a national level.

 Before becoming a full-time member of the Council Executive, Richard ran the Children's Food Campaign, a national campaign to improve children's diets.
 Previously he worked for a number of different campaigns and a consultancy organisation, which led to some work in Kosovo helping develop the political party that formed out of the KLA guerrilla army.